 What is the Platform Product Registry

-The Platform Product Registry is a self-serve online tool that allows you to request new products in the B.C. government’s public cloud landing zones.
+The Platform Product Registry is a self-serve online tool that allows you to request space for new products in the B.C. government’s public cloud landing zones.
 Currently, you can only provision space in AWS.
 We will add support for Azure and GCP in the near future.

 Through the registry, you can:

-- Update product owner and technical lead information for an existing project
+- Update information for the owner and technical lead of an existing project

 The Platform Product Registry allows you to easily submit provisioning requests.